You can get into Washington’s state and national parks free this Sunday

 Single-day visitors to any state park on Sunday, Aug.
 25, won’t need a Discover Pass to park.
 The pass costs $30 a year or $10 for one day.
 The 2011 law that created the Discover Pass system also directed the state parks system to offer as many as 12 free days per year.

-After this Sunday, two free days remain in 2019: Saturday, Sept.
+After this Sunday, two free state-parks days remain in 2019: Saturday, Sept.
 28 (National Public Lands Day) and Monday, Nov.
 11 (Veterans Day).

-Those who end up enjoying the state parks enough to pony up for a Discover Pass will gain access to millions of acres of state recreation lands, including:
+Those who end up enjoying their visit enough to pony up for a Discover Pass will gain access to millions of acres of state recreation lands, including:

 - More than 100 developed state parks